The Call Centre Metrics and KPIs you need to know

 Anyway back to call centre metrics and KPIs.

-Call Centre KPI’s need data and the good news is there is more than enough data and call centre KPIs to choose from in a contact centre!
+Call Centre KPI’s need data and the good news is there is more than enough data and call centre metrics to choose from in a contact centre!

-From obvious things like the number of phone calls answered through to things you may not have heard like abandonment rate, FCR, True Calls Per Hour and more, there are literally hundreds of call metrics you can look at.
+From obvious things like the number of phone calls answered through to things you may not have heard like, ACW, True Calls Per Hour, Intervals and more, there are literally hundreds of call metrics you can look at.

-The skill is knowing which are the critical ones to look at that can be used to drive your business.
+The skill is knowing which call centre metrics are the critical ones to use that can drive your business.